 It seems that PMOs are getting the same treatment.

-According to recent research by ESI, 72% of PMOs are being called into question, mostly by senior management.
+According to a research by ESI, 72% of PMOs are being called into question, mostly by senior management.
 Putting the most negative spin on this, it means that nearly ¾ of PMOs are simply not seen to be delivering the goods…

-So let’s unpack that a little.
+So, what does all this mean? let’s unpack a little.

 Top Three Reasons

 The following are the top three reasons that PMOs are being questioned.

 1) In 44% of cases, senior managers and other executives simply don’t perceive value from the PMO.
 This could be because the PMO isn’t delivering the right value to the organization or it could be because the value is not being presented well.